variableland/run-run/README.md

 ### Release

 This monorepo uses [Changesets](https://github.com/changesets/changesets) to manage releases.
-The [Changeset bot](https://github.com/changesets/bot) is also installed in the repository.
+The [Changesets bot](https://github.com/changesets/bot) is also installed in the repository.

 **Preview Release**: